 Growing Up in Ireland is a Government-funded study of children being carried out jointly by the ESRI and Trinity College Dublin.
+It is managed by the Department of Children and Youth Affairs in association with the Central Statistics Office.
 The study started in 2006 and follows the progress of two groups of children: 8,000 9-year-olds (Child Cohort/Cohort ’98) and 10,000 9-month-olds (Infant Cohort/Cohort ’08).
-The members of the Child Cohort are now aged 20 years and those of the Infant Cohort are around 10 years old.
+The members of the Child Cohort are now aged about 22 years and those of the Infant Cohort are around 12 years old.

 Latest GUI News: